whosliam/ETNCRAFT-The_AIO_Electroneum_miner/README.md

 ## FEATURES
 * Hardware temperature monitoring with alerts above configurable limit
+* Miner scheduling by day of the week and time of day
 * Pool/Hash information embedded into application
 * Auto load configuration
 * Selectable pool list that is automatically updated.